tomcz/s3dropbox/README.md

 * If your HTTP proxy requires username and password authentication then you should provide them via these options.
 The S3DropBox is capable of using BASIC, DIGEST and NTLM authentication mechanisms.

-NTLM\_HOST and NTLM\_DOMAIN

-* Optional entries.
-* These are not usually required even if you need to use NTLM authentication with a HTTP proxy.
-If you are unable to authenticate with an NTLM proxy using just the username and password options then you may need to provide the HOST and DOMAIN options.